-Seeing and Believing: The Art and Social Science of Photovoice in Interfaith Dialogue
+Seeing and Believing: The Art and Social Science of Interfaith Photovoice

 Typically, interfaith dialogue happens in an auditorium where a priest, rabbi, and imam offer perspectives from their religious tradition on a common topic.
 The audience shuffles in, listens passively to this thoughtful dialogue, and shuffles out without much meaningful interaction with people outside their own religion.
 These dialogues are important, helpful, and interesting, but too often the opportunity for audience members to build relationships across religious differences is not part of the program.